AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuideV2.rst

 -  Optional fields

-   -  job_type: We store pre-compiled default configurations in AWS Parameter Store (e.g. modality transformation settings, Code Ocean pipeline settings).
-If you set this field, then we will use this preset when running the upload job.
-A list of job types can be seen by clicking the ``Job Parameters`` link.
    -  metadata_dir: If metadata files are pre-compiled and saved to a directory, you can add the Posix style path to the directory under this column